The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Banksy's Winnie The Pooh, a mixed media artwork from 2003, is currently valued between £390,000 and £590,000.
-This signed artwork has an auction history of two sales since its initial entry to the market on 16th April 2008.
-The edition size of this piece is limited to 25.
+The value of Banksy's Winnie The Pooh, created in 2003, is estimated to be worth between £390,000 and £590,000.
+This signed mixed media artwork has an auction history of two sales since its entry to the market on 16th April 2008.
+The edition size of this artwork is limited to 25.

 Meaning & Analysis